AnaghaK/anaghak.github.io/index.md

     - title:   "Projection-Aware Task Planning and Execution for Human-in-the-Loop Operation of Robots in a Mixed-Reality Workspace"
       author:  "T. Chakraborti, S. Sreedharan, A. Kulkarni, & S. Kambhampati"
-      journal: "in Proceedings of the IEEE/RSJ Inter- national Conference on Intelligent Robots and Systems (IROS) 2018, also appeared in HRI 2018 Workshop on Virtual, Augmented and Mixed Reality for Human-Robot Interaction, and in ICAPS 2018 Workshop on User Interfaces & Scheduling & Planning."
+      journal: "in Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2018, also appeared in HRI 2018 Workshop on Virtual, Augmented and Mixed Reality for Human-Robot Interaction, and in ICAPS 2018 Workshop on User Interfaces & Scheduling & Planning."
       url:     "https://yochan-lab.github.io/papers/files/papers/projection-aware.pdf"
       media:
         - name: "YouTube"